california96/california96/README.md

 </a>

 ### Let's talk? 📱
-If you know me in real life, contact me so I can make myself available for business or personal arrangements.
+If you know me in real life, contact me on LinkedIn so I can make myself available for business or personal arrangements.

 ### Cheers!